Dissipation induced Majarona $0$- and $\pi$-modes in a driven Rashba nanowire

 In this work, we consider a three-step driving protocol in a Rashba nanowire, which is coupled with the environment via linear jump operators.
 We employ the third-quantization method and obtain a Floquet Liouvillian~\cite{ProsenNJP2008,ProsenNJP2010,ProsenJSM2010,MoosSciPost2019}.
 We demonstrate that the dissipation offers an exotic way of obtaining and understanding the NH effect in a driven system where MZMs and MPMs can be engineered.
 Surprisingly, we also find some boundary modes appearing at both $0$- and $\pi$-quasienergy, dubbed as trivial $0$-modes~(TZMs) and $\pi$-modes~(TPMs) respectively, that are not protected by the bulk gap but rather induced by the EPs.
 We also investigate the eigenvalue spectra and the edge-localization properties of the states appearing at quasienergies $0,\pm \pi$.
 While the TZMs and TPMs do not carry any topological indices, we topologically characterize the MZMs and MPMs employing winding numbers based on a generalized chiral symmetry and obtain a phase diagram in the parameter space.
 This phase diagram also points out the non-trivial generation of MZMs and MPMs in a dissipative system.

 The remainder of the manuscript is organized as follows.
 In Sec.~\ref{Sec:Model}, we discuss the model Hamiltonian for the Rashba nanowire and introduce the driving protocol.
-In Sec .~\ref {Sec:FloquetLindbladian}, we discuss the form of dissipation, the third-quantization method to obtain the Floquet Liouvillian, and the real space topological invariant to characterize the system.
+In Sec.~\ref {Sec:FloquetLindbladian} and Sec.~\ref{Subsec:TopoChar}, we discuss the form of dissipation, the third-quantization method to obtain the Floquet Liouvillian, and the real-space topological invariant to characterize the system.
 Section~\ref{Sec:Results} presents the main results of this work.
+In Sec.~\ref{Sec:Exp}, we discuss the plausible experimental implementation of our work and the feasible, realistic parameters.
 We conclude with a summary and discussion in Sec.~\ref{Sec:Summary}.